YaolingYang/SparsePainter/README.md

 * **-matchfile [file]** The file name of the set-maximal match file which is the output of [pbwt -maxWithin](https://github.com/richarddurbin/pbwt).
 This can only be used for painting reference samples against themselves.
 When ``matchfile`` is given, there is no need to provide ``reffile`` and ``targetfile``, because all the match information required for painting is contained in ``matchfile``.
 Using set-maximal matches is not recommended because set-maximal matches are extremely sparse and will significantly reduce the accuracy, despite saving compute time.

-# Generate mapfile
+# Generate mapfile with fixed recombination rate
-In most scenarios, we suggest using the real recombination map with varying recombinatio rate throughout the genome.
+When analysing human genomes, we suggest using the real human recombination map (available from various online resources) which has varying recombination rates throughout the genome.
+Please follow the file formats of `mapfile` for generating it.

-In certain scenarios, for example for non-human species, using a fixed recombination rate throughout the genome is common.
+In certain scenarios, for example when analysing non-human species, you may use a fixed recombination rate throughout the genome.
 Below we provide the commands for generating the ``mapfile`` from ``input.vcf`` with a fixed recombination rate of 1e-6 cM/bp.

 ``
 bcftools query -f '%POS\n' input.vcf > sites.txt

 echo -e "pd\tgd" > map.txt

 awk '{print $1"\t"1e-6*$1}' sites.txt >> map.txt
 ``